A BirdsCaribbean Partnership Tour

 Day 5 – Zapata.

-Meet up with our Cuban bird guide, Ernesto Reyes.
-Lunch in Havana and departure to Viñales Valley, the land of tobacco farms and beautiful landscapes with limestone formations called mogotes.
-Birding along the way, looking for Snail Kites and waterbirds in dams built near to the highway.
+Meet up with our Cuban guides.
+Lunch in Las Terrazas and departure to Viñales Valley, the land of tobacco farms and beautiful landscapes with limestone formations called mogotes.
+We’ll have chance for our first endemics during lunch.

 Day 2 – Viñales